GammaPi/gammapi/README.md

 ### Hi there 👋
-- :triangular_flag_on_post: Starting 2022/04/17 00:00 All commits are signed with GPG public key.
+- :triangular_flag_on_post: Starting 2022/04/17 00:00 Vigilant mode are enabled.
+All commits are signed with the GPG public key.
 Unverified commits are not commited by myself.
 - 🔭 CompEng PhD student@UMASS
 - 🌱 Innovator, Engineer, Geek Determined to make useful products for our society with my research results.
 - 🌐 Personal website: https://www.xttechgroup.com, https://www.xttechgroup.cn (For chinese users)